 From Rhizome to Leaf

-Under a banana plant is a structure called a rhizome, sometimes referred to as a corm.
-This rhizome clump forms a "mat," which is a banana-specific term for the massive, underground clump that produces the aboveground shoots, called ramets.
+At the base of a banana plant is a structure called a rhizome, which is an modified underground stem.
+The rhizomes form clumps called a "mat," which is a banana-specific term for the massive, underground clump that produces the aboveground shoots, called ramets.
 These shoots — genetic copies of the parent plant and also called "pups" — become new banana plants and are the way a banana propagates itself.
 In Hawaii, the only location in the United States that grows bananas commercially, these are commonly known as keikis.

 As the shoots grow, they form enormous, juicy stems, called pseudostems because they are neither trunks nor actual stems but rather made up of leaf sheaths that are tightly packed.
 As the pseudostem grows in height, banana leaves emerge, tightly rolled like cigars and, in fact, called "cigar leaves."
 They are coiled tightly and very fragile to start with.
 These cigar leaves sprout a tiny extension at their tip called the precursory appendage.
 As the leaf opens, this tip falls off.